How to Rollover your IRA/401(k) to Canada

 Please see the IRS article titled, "IRA One-Rollover-Per-Year Rule" for more information about this important change.

 A rollover is tax free only if the same property that was distributed from the IRA is subsequently contributed to the same IRA or a new IRA.
 Thus if the distribution consists of cash; only cash can be rolled over; if the distribution consists of “in-kind” property, only the same in-kind property can be rolled over.
-This is the case even if the value of the in-kind distribution goes up or down during the 60– day period before the rollover occurs and even if only some of the shares or property is rolled over.
+This is the case even if the value of the in-kind distribution goes up or down during the 60– day period before the rollover occurs and even if only some of the shares or property are rolled over.

 If a participant withdraws an amount from an IRA, he or she can roll over only part of the withdrawal, if desired, and keep the rest.
 The amount retained will generally be taxable (except to the extent that it consists of a return of previously made non-deductible contributions).
 The amount retained may be subject to the 10% penalty tax on premature distributions if none of the exceptions apply.